The Marketing Axis

 Fiedler’s Contingency Theory

-Probably the most famous application of CT is Fred Fiedler’s contingency theory of leadership.
-He suggested that effectiveness is contingent upon the interaction between their leadership style and the favorableness of the situation.
-He came up with the Least-Preferred Coworker scale to estimate a leader’s orientation toward tasks or relations.
-For Fiedler, neither style is inherently better; rather, the key is to match the leader’s style with the right situational context.
+Perhaps the most widely known application of contingency theory is that of Fred Fiedler’s contingency theory of leadership.
+He proposed that effectiveness is contingent upon the interaction between their leadership style and the favorableness of the situation.
+To measure a leader’s orientation toward tasks or relations, he devised a scale called Least-Preferred Coworker.
+For Fiedler, neither style is fundamentally better; the core is in matching the leader’s style to the appropriate situational context.

 Contingency Theory of Leadership

-The contingency theory of leadership is far broader than Fiedler’s model encompassing a range of approaches that stress context as the determinant factor of effective leadership.
-Contingency leadership requires style flexibility and adaptability according to the needs presented by the followers and the demands of the situation.
-Other notable models include Hersey and Blanchard’s Situational Leadership Theory and Vroom and Yetton’s Normative Decision Model.
+The leadership contingency theory is much broader than Fiedler’s model and encompasses a host of approaches that highlight context as the determining factor of effective leadership.
+Contingency leadership commands style flexibility and adaptation to the needs posed by the followers and to the demands of the situation.

 Contingency Theory of Management